2007 Grant Recipients

 $8,000

-PARK(ing) Day 2007 addresses the need for more public open urban spaces by challenging the way streets are used.
+PARK(ing) Day 2007 addressed the need for more public, open urban spaces by challenging the way streets are used.
 The project began in 2005 when REBAR transformed metered parking spaces in San Francisco into temporary public parks.
 This inaugural effort generated an unexpected worldwide response; in 2006 the first PARK(ing) Day was created and resulted in 47 PARKs in thirteen cities worldwide, including Rio de Janeiro, London and New York City.

-Continuing their work in 2007, REBAR hopes to encourage participants to reprogram metered parking spaces into parks, but also aspires to extend the concept into public amenities such as bicycle repair shops and open worship spaces.
-REBAR’s aim is to provide people in San Francisco and the global community with the tools to help permanently reshape their street-scapes.
+Continuing their work in 2007, REBAR hoped to encourage participants to reprogram metered parking spaces into parks, but also aspired to extend the concept into public amenities such as bicycle repair shops and open worship spaces.
+As a part of their 2007 project, REBAR also created the Parkcycle (pictured above).
+According to REBAR, the Parkcycle was a human-powered design that appropriated hard, urban space, into open, green community space.

 www.rebargroup.org